sagemath/trac_to_gh/Issue 9553.md

  Do you want to proceed? [y/n]
 ```

 Since this waits forever for user input, it is harder to use in non-interactive scripts.
-I propose to change the prompt and add a timer such that "sage -ba" continues anyway when nothing has been typed for 30 seconds or so.
+However, there is `sage -ba-force`, which does not wait.
+This ticket just adds a note about `-ba-force` to the prompt above.

 Issue created by migration from https://trac.sagemath.org/ticket/9553